symfony/symfony-docs/cookbook/console/console_command.rst

 bundles and automatically register your commands.
 For the ones implementing the ``ContainerAwareCommand`` interface, Symfony will even inject the container.

-If you wan to, you can instead register them as services in the container using the ``console.command`` tag:
+If you want to, you can instead register them as services in the container using the ``console.command`` tag:

 .. configuration-block::